CSOBerkeley/cskit-rb/README.md

 3. **Parser**: Converts a citation string into a citation object so it can be used to retrieve text.
 4. **Reader**: An interface for retrieving text from a volume.
 5. **Lesson**: A collection of citations divided into sections.
 Each section contains a number of citations and their corresponding volumes.
 Analogous to the weekly Christian Science Bible Lesson.
-6. **Section**: A list of homogeneous citations.
-All citations reference text in the same volume.
+6. **Section**: A group of citations, possibly refrencing multiple volumes.
 7. **Formatter**: Logic for rendering readings.
 8. **Reading**: Text for a single citation.
 Made up of multiple texts.
 9. **Text**: A single unit of text, eg. line, verse, etc.